-English Country Dance Sydney is held at Church By The Bridge on Broughton Street in Kirribilli for the benefit of the community and is, informally, part of the international dance community continuing and enjoying traditional dance in modern ways.
+English Country Dance Sydney is now held at the church hall on Blues Point Road in North Sydney for the benefit of the community and is, informally, part of the international dance community continuing and enjoying traditional dance in modern ways.
 We do dances that were written recently and some from long ago.
 The pace and style varies a lot.
 The people vary a lot too, the main thing they have in common is a love of moving to music.
 Another common characteristic is a pleasant attitude.

 What do you need to participate?
 First, you don’t need to bring a partner or to know complicated footwork.
 You can wear comfortable casual clothes.